Double Acting - A pneumatic actuator that uses air to both open and close the valve. Also referred to as an "Air-to-Air" operation.

-Pneumatic Actuator – an air operated mechanical device used to actuate (open, close, or modulate) a valve.
-The actuator converts air pressure into mechanical force most commonly using either a piston or diaphragm.
-The mechanical force output can be either rotational, as in actuation of a ball valve, or linear as commonly used in actuation of a diaphragm valve.
+Pneumatic Actuator - An air-operated mechanical device used to actuate (open, close, or modulate) a valve.
+The actuator converts air pressure into mechanical force, commonly using a piston or diaphragm.
+The mechanical force output can be either rotational, as in the actuation of a ball valve, or linear, as commonly used in the actuation of a diaphragm valve.
 Pneumatic actuators are not significantly limited by duty cycles and cycle times (virtually instantaneous) found with electric actuators.
-However, they may require additional accessories to further control speed of operation and a voltage supply for certain electric signal devices which may be desired.
+However, they may require additional accessories to control further the speed of operation and a voltage supply for certain electric signal devices, which may be desired.

-Solenoid Valve – an electro-magnetically operated valve which enables electrical control of air supply to a pneumatic actuator.
+Solenoid Valve - An electro-magnetically operated valve that enables electrical control of air supply to a pneumatic actuator.
 Solenoids are wired to a manual switch or any electrical controller.
-Double acting actuators require a 4-way solenoid, Spring Return actuators requires a 3-way solenoid for proper air control.
+Double-acting actuators require a 4-way solenoid, and Spring Return actuators require a 3-way solenoid for proper air control.
 As electrical devices, solenoid valves are available in various NEMA ratings.

-Spring Return – an actuator using a spring to return the valve to either on open or closed position upon loss of power.
-Spring returns are most commonly used with pneumatic actuators, but can be used on electric actuators where it is necessary for the valve to open or close by design or by system failure (see also Fail-Closed and Fail-Open terms).
+Spring Return - An actuator using a spring to return the valve to either an open or closed position upon loss of power.
+Spring returns are most commonly used with pneumatic actuators but can be used on electric actuators where the valve must open or close by design or by system failure (see also Fail-Closed and Fail-Open terms).

 General System Terms

-Ambient Temperature – the temperature of the air surrounding the actuator.
+Ambient Temperature - The temperature of the air surrounding the actuator.
 Generally stated as a maximum and minimum for proper actuator operation.
-Note that ambient temperature range for an actuator may exceed that of a plastic valve and should not be considered to be the same as the service temperature.
+Note that the ambient temperature range for an actuator may exceed that of a plastic valve and should not be considered the same as the service temperature.

-Maximum Service Temperature – maximum temperature of the media.
-Service temperature should be considered in selection of the proper thermoplastic valve material for the application.
+Maximum Service Temperature - Maximum temperature of the media.
+Service temperature should be considered when selecting the appropriate thermoplastic valve material for the application.

-On-Off Service – basic full open or full closed operation to start or stop flow.
+On-Off Service - Basic full open or full closed operation to start or stop the flow.